 An important part of living with asthma is finding the right support, both for patients and caregivers.

 With asthma, you are at greater risk for serious complications from influenza (flu) and pneumonia.
 To protect yourself against the flu you should be immunized every year.
 The seasonal flu virus changes slightly every year and that is why it is important for you to get vaccinated every season.
 See where you can get the flu vaccine.
-The pneumonia vaccine is important to get at least once, and sometimes a booster shot is recommended.
-Ask you healthcare provider if it is time for your pneumonia shot.
+There are two pneumonia vaccines.
+The Pneumovax 23 vaccine is important to get at least once, and sometimes a booster shot is recommended.
+Prevnar 13 is recommended for older adults.
+Ask your healthcare provider if it is time for your pneumonia shot.

 Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.
 Last reviewed June 5, 2018.